Joyeuse

-Joyeuse ([ʒwajøz]; Joiuse; meaning "joyous, joyful") was, in medieval legend, the sword wielded by Charlemagne as his personal weapon.
-A sword identified as Joyeuse was used in French royal coronation ceremonies since the 13th century, and is now kept at the Louvre museum.
+Joyeuse ([ʒwajøz]; Joiuse; meaning 'joyous, joyful') was, in medieval legend, the sword wielded by Charlemagne as his personal weapon.
+A sword identified as Joyeuse was used in French royal coronation ceremonies since the 13th century, and is now kept at the Louvre.

 Description

 The overall height of the sword is 105 cm with the blade portion making up 82.8 cm of that.
 It is 4.5 cm wide at the base, and 2.2 cm thick.
 Its total weight is 1.630 kg.

 In legend

 Some legends claim Joyeuse was forged to contain the Lance of Longinus within its pommel.
 The blade may have been smithed from the same materials as Roland's Durendal and Ogier's Curtana.

 A children's book from the early 20th century tells that "One priceless thing Charlemagne ever carried in his belt and that was Joyeuse, the Sword Jewellous, which contained in a hilt of gold and gems the head of the lance that pierced our Saviour's side.
 And thereto he wore a pilgrim's pouch — 'against my faring to Jerusalem, or, if that may not be, to remind me that our life is but a pilgrim's way, and our joy but a pilgrim's rest, and our hope a palm.'"

 The 11th century Song of Roland describes the sword thus:

 Some seven hundred years later, Bulfinch's Mythology described Charlemagne using Joyeuse to behead the Saracen commander Corsuble as well as to knight his comrade Ogier the Dane.

 The town of Joyeuse, in Ardèche, is supposedly named after the sword: Joyeuse was allegedly lost in a battle and retrieved by one of the knights of Charlemagne; to thank him, Charlemagne granted him an appanage named Joyeuse.

 Baligant, a general of the Saracens in The Song of Roland, named his sword Précieuse, in order not to seem inferior to Charlemagne.